jometzg/nodejs-appsvc-cosmosdb-bottleneck/Container-readme.md

 All of the steps can be done in the Azure portal.
 There is no need for a command prompt or development environment.
 You can therefore choose your own naming convention for the web application and Cosmos database, but there are limits on which regions Azure CosmosDB for MongoDB can be deployed.
 North Europe is a good option.
 It also makes sense to deploy the app into the same region.

 ## Detailed steps

-### Create a resource group
-In the Azure portal, create a resource group in your naming convention. it is suggested that this is in the **North Europe** region.

-Both the application and the load test instance can be provisioned into this resource group.

 ### Azure CosmosDB for MongoDB
 In the resource group use the **Create** button to bring up the Marketplace.